Garden City Fire Department gets pet oxygen mask kits

 Below, Caddy and June Freeman model the fire department’s new pet oxygen masks.

-According to a Facebook post from the Garden City Fire Department — KS, a few months ago, crews had to use an animal oxygen mask to help a dog that they rescued from a house fire to breathe.
+According to a Facebook post from the Garden City Fire Department, a few months ago, crews had to use an animal oxygen mask to help a dog that they rescued from a house fire to breathe.
 Due to the incident, the GCFD quickly realized they needed animal oxygen masks on all of their “first-out” trucks.

 That is when they reached out to Invisible Fence to become a part of the Project Breathe Program.